brittanyarthur/SentimentAnalysis/README.md

 | Input | Output
 |-------|-------
-|“Not any of the teams.” | "Not any of the NOTteams."
+| "Not any of the teams.” | "Not any of the NOTteams."

-I want to know: not *what?* Not is a modifier upon an object.
-This object is found by using some functionality from the Stanford parser and from LIWC.
+| " I don't like to see any mess." | "I do notlike to see any NOTmess."
+| “I did not like the wind” | "I did not like the NOTwind"

 * See question 2 for good example analysis of the “like” cases and “not” cases.